tinsmanrobotics/tinsmanrobotics.github.io/_posts/2024-01-25-insurance-verification.md

 > **Verification flights start at $150/hr**

 Aerial Footage can also be used for:
+- Insurance Verification
-- Disaster inspections
+- Disaster Inspections
-- Defensiable Space inspections
+- Defensiable Space Inspections
 - Property Records

-`All flights operate under FAA Part 107 SUAS Commercial Drone operations rules and regulations`
+`All flights operate under FAA Part 107 SUAS Commercial Drone operations rules and regulations.
+And are piloted by licensed, trained, and insured personel`